adityaathalye/shite/README.md

   ```
 - Open the public directory in your file browser, open index.html and click
   away (assuming nothing broke of course).

+## Debug flags

+These flags alter the behaviour of the system.

+- Setting `SHITE_DEBUG` to "debug" will suppress browser hotreload.
+Commands
+  will be generated, but streamed to stdout instead of being executed.
+- Setting `SHITE_DEBUG_TEMPLATES` to "debug" will cause templates to be sourced
+  first, before publishing any templated source content.

 # Design and Internals